mchmarny/stackdriver-notification-handler/README.md

-# Generic Stackdriver WebHook Handling Service
+# Stackdriver WebHook Handler in Cloud Run

 Simple Cloud Run service to process Stackdriver notifications.
 You can use it to create channel (WebHook) and define policies (see `policy/` for examples) to create threshold policies to invoke channel when reached.